godotengine/godot-contributing-docs/engine/guidelines/index.rst

 signature changes break existing binaries.

 The CI validation system checks for these breakages automatically.
-If a function has changed and no compatibility method exists, validation fails with a "Hash changed" error and a nonzero exit code.
+If a function has changed and no compatibility method exists, the pull request cannot be merged.

 .. note::